LERCAutomation/DataSearches-UserGuide/anatomy/anatomy.rst

 The Data Searches Tool
 ======================

-There are four component parts to the Data Searches Tool that work together to automate the process described above:
+There are four component parts to the Data Searches tool that work together to automate the process described above:

 1. An Access database that contains details about search requests, including a unique search reference number.
 #.
 One or more GIS layers that describe the locations of the searches, using the same unique search reference number to identify each search request.
 #.
 An XML configuration file that specifies how the searches are set up and what data should be exported for each data layer.
 #.
-The Data Searches Tool itself.
+The Data Searches tool itself.

-The Data Searches Tool is used within a GIS environment and requires all the required data layers to be preloaded in the GIS (see :numref:`figArcGISUI`).
+The Data Searches tool is used within a GIS environment and requires all the required data layers to be preloaded in the GIS (see :numref:`figArcGISUI`).

 .. _figArcGISUI:

 .. figure:: figures/InterfaceArcGISAnnotated.png
 	:align: center

-	An ArcGIS user interface configured for using the Data Searches tool
+	An ArcGIS document configured for using the Data Searches tool

+.. raw:: latex

+   \newpage

 Tool workflow
 -------------